esa-tu-darmstadt/tapasco/misc/documentation/tapasco-features.md

 ### XUP-VVH

+#### SFPPLUS
+The configuration for this feature can be found [here](sfpplus.md) The XUP-VVH provides four QSFP28 Cages.
+In TaPaSCo each cage provides four physical ports (10GbE each).
+So in total you can use up to 16 ports (port numbers 0 - 15) in your design.
+The ports 0 - 3 are connected to the top QSFP28 Cage (farthest away from the PCIe connector), the ports 12 - 15 are connected to the bottom QSFP28 Cage (next to the PCIe connector)

 #### HBM
 Allows to connect a subset of the AXI master interfaces of PEs to HBM memory instead of DDR.
 Each AXI master will be connected to its individual memory block (-> no data sharing possible) of size 256 MB.
 Up to 32 AXI masters can be connected to HBM.
 This is configured by specifying "groups" consisting of a PE-ID, a count and one or multiple interface names.